3 Reasons Why Texans Should Be Planting Live Oak Trees

 2. Planting Live Oak Trees Provides Environmental Benefits.

-Not only can you contribute to producing more oxygen for our lungs ), you can bring down electric costs if you plant a live oak tree in the right location.
+Not only can you contribute to producing more oxygen for our lungs ($31,250 worth to be exact), you can bring down electric costs if you plant a live oak tree in the right location.

 That’s pretty impressive.
 I mean, who doesn’t like to breathe, right?